dtalet/sentia/README.md

 - *initiative-parameters.json* is the json parameter definition for both initiatives

 - *initiative-value-list.json* contains the actual values used by both initiatives when assigning them.

+	To gather all resource types for the above commented resource providers i have used these powershell commands:

+		(Get-AzureRmResourceProvider -ProviderNamespace Microsoft.Compute).ResourceTypes.ResourceTypeName
+		(Get-AzureRmResourceProvider -ProviderNamespace Microsoft.Network).ResourceTypes.ResourceTypeName
+		(Get-AzureRmResourceProvider -ProviderNamespace Microsoft.Storage).ResourceTypes.ResourceTypeName

 if other resource types were required to be allowed, it is enough to include them in the *Values* array named RESOURCETYPESALLOWED inside the *initiative-value-list.json* file.